 (See the Music Education Handbook for details about admission requirements).

 Candidates are interviewed by an appointed Music Education Admissions Board.
-Upon receiving the positive recommendation from the Board, students are admitted to the Teacher Education Program and permitted to take required upper division education courses.
+Upon receiving the positive recommendation from the Board, students are admitted to the Teacher Education Program and permitted to take required upper division education and music education courses.

-Students who pursue the music education curriculum are subject to all rules and regulations of the Teacher Education Program, which is housed in the College of Education, notwithstanding the fact that their degree will be awarded from the College of Arts and Sciences.
+Students who pursue the music education curriculum are subject to all rules and regulations of the Teacher Education Program, which is housed in the College of Education, Health, and Human Sciences, notwithstanding the fact that their degree will be awarded from the College of Arts and Sciences.
 Each student in music education is assigned an advisor from the Music Education Faculty.
 Further information about the Music Education Program may be obtained from the Coordinator of Music Education.
-Meetings in which important information for music education majors is discussed are held each year.
-It is important that students attend such meetings.

 School of Music Honors Program Admission